4-cylinder engines

 3. Unscrew the pulley from the water pump drive flange (photo).

-4. Loosen the clamps, disconnect the hoses from the water pump housing (photo).
+4. Loosen the clamps and disconnect the hoses from the water pump housing (photo).

-5. Unscrew the nut, remove the special bolt that secures the bottom drive cover to the water pump assembly (photo).
+5. Unscrew the nut, remove the special bolt securing the lower cover of the drive to the water pump assembly (photo).

 6. Unscrew the water pump assembly from the cylinder block, remove the O-ring (photo).